hokyu-wee/hokyu-wee/README.md

 ### About me
 - Data Architecture Professional (Data Modeling, Data Migration, SQL Tunning)
 - I also like to develop.
-I like sql, java, groovy, javascript, python, delphi.⚡
+I like sql and java, groovy, python.⚡